kalooshfv/pbd22-assignment2/README.md

 Technically, we can still create a django web application without the use of virtual environments.
 But, within a practical setting where there are multiple projects inside the directory, it is always recommended to use a virtual environment.

-3. Explain how did you implement the steps on point 1 to point 4 above.
+## 3. Explain how did you implement the steps on point 1 to point 4 above.

+My views function for point 1 uses the render function that is found in django.shortcuts.
+The render() function takes the request object as its first argument, a template name as its second argument and a dictionary as its optional third argument.
+The object is found in models.py, the template would be an HTML file, and the dictionary (found in the function itself) used would contain the items found in a json file.
+This render() function sorts out most needs regarding mapping to the database and HTML file. <br>
+Deployment to Heroku was done by including a Procfile to be read and identified by Heroku, and a dpl.yml file included in the template.
+A .gitignore file was also included by copy-pasting from the web.
+Then, I inserted the HEROKU_API_KEY and HEROKU_APP_NAME secrets onto the repository.
+From there, it was a matter of connecting Heroku to my Github repository, and the app was immediately deployed.